Robert C. Ericksen (Full time)

 Duties: Research, development and implementation of programs and financial resources, supervision of staff and volunteers, website maintenance, program committees, and staff coordinator.

 Biography: Joan has received her MFA from Cranbrook Academy of Art in Michigan and her B.S. in Education from Northern Illinois University.
 She has also studied at the Art Institue of Chicago, Sorbonne University of Paris, France, and The Gladys Heights International Ballet Conservatory.
 She is a professional painter and poet and has exhibited her work in both national and state galleries.
 She is the co-producer and writer for films and exhibits documenting the Blackfeet Native American Tribe.
 She is the author of the book “The Four Little Pigs,” a book about R. Buckminster Fuller and “Pink Jelly,” a book of poetry illustrated by Kinji Akagawa.
 She is a former assistant professor at Chicago City College and an instructor at the Cranbrook Academy of Art Children’s Program.
-Joan is a current council member of the Local Arts Network LAN.
+Recipient of the 2013 Arts Partners Award.
+Joan was a LAN council member for two terms, 2010-2014.

 Katy Watson (Part time)

-Title: Coordinator of Community Arts Access Regranting Program and Executive Assistant
+Title: Coordinator of Community Arts Access Regranting Program , Grant Writer

-Duties: Current coordinator for the Sun Foundation and Illinois Arts Council Regranting program for Bureau, Marshall, Woodford, and Stark Counties and Executive Assistant.
+Duties: Coordinator for the Sun Foundation and Illinois Arts Council Regranting program for Bureau, Marshall, Woodford, and Stark Counties and Grant Writer.

-Biography: BA Psychology and minor of Social Work, University of Iowa.
-Studied and was a Social Psychology Research Assistant for the Effects of Social Comparisons on Self-concept, Affect, Risk and Behavior Health Psychology under the direction of Prof. Dr. Jerry M. Suls.
-Trained for nine years in Classical ballet and Contemporary dance, along with Morton Area Players theater and acting studies.
-Sun Foundation Executive Assistant since 2010.
+Biography: 2016 MSW Mental Health Candidate, University of Illinois.
+BA Psychology and minor of Social Work, University of Iowa.
+Social Psychology Research Assistant for the Effects of Social Comparisons on Self-concept, Affect, Risk and Behavior Health Psychology under the direction of Prof. Dr. Jerry M. Suls.
+Trained for nine years in Classical ballet and Contemporary dance, Morton Area Players Theater and acting studies.
+Sun Foundation Executive Assistant 2010-2015.

 Brett Root Ericksen (Part time)